zephyrproject-rtos/zephyr/boards/arm/96b_carbon/doc/96b_carbon.rst

 Overview
 ********

-Zephyr applications use the 96b_carbon configuration to run on the 96Boards Carbon hardware.
-It is based on the STMicroelectronics STM32F401RET Cortex-M4 CPU and also contains a nRF51822 chip connected over SPI for BLE connectivity.
+The 96Boards is based on the STMicroelectronics STM32F401RET Cortex-M4 CPU and also contains a nRF51822 chip connected over SPI for BLE connectivity.

 The 96Boards Carbon board is built with two chips: an STMicroelectronics STM32F401RET Cortex-M4 CPU and an nRF51822 chip connected to